coderefinery/instructor-training/_episodes/06-teaching.md

 - Discussions may lead to suggestions for improvements in either lessons or lesson instructor guides.
 These should be recorded as issues to lesson repositories.
+- The format will be flexible and should be adapted to the specifics of each lesson, but a starting point can be:
+  1. The instructor gives a high-level overview of the lesson and reviews the instructor guide.
+  2. Discussion of the intended learning outcomes and lesson episode structure.
+  3. Episodes are distributed between subgroups (2-4 people), who study the material.
+  4. Within subgroups, participants study the episode, discuss it, and (if relevant) take turns to present and live-code selected parts for 3-5 minutes.
+The other subgroup participants give feedback.
+  5. Subgroups present thoughts and conclusions to the whole group.
+  6. Steps 3-5 are repeated with a different distribution of episodes if time allows.
+  7. Instructor guide is again reviewed based on the discussions and improvements are made directly or via issues.

 The format will be flexible and should be adapted to the specifics of each lesson, but a starting point can be: